WAEC announces moves to curb exam malpractices

 Seventy-two visually impaired students and 14 hearing impaired students have also been registered to take the exam.

-However, the objective and essays for the English Language will be written on Thursday, September 8, 2022.
+However, the objective and essays for English Language will be written on Thursday, 8 September, 2022.